-Shares of the Fund may trade at, above or below their most recent NAV.
-The per share NAV of the Fund is calculated at the end of each business day and fluctuates with changes in the market value of the Fund's holdings since the prior most recent calculation.
-The trading prices of the Fund's shares will fluctuate continuously throughout trading hours based on market supply and demand.
-The trading prices of the Fund's shares may deviate significantly from NAV during periods of market volatility.
-These factors, among others, may lead to the Fund's shares trading at a premium or discount to NAV.
-However, given that shares can be created and redeemed only in Creation Units at NAV (unlike shares of many closed-end funds, which frequently trade at appreciable discounts from, and sometimes at premiums to, their NAVs), the Adviser does not believe that large discounts or premiums to NAV will exist for extended periods of time.
-While the creation/redemption feature is designed to make it likely that the Fund's shares normally will trade close to its NAV, exchange prices are not expected to correlate exactly with NAV due to timing reasons as well as market supply and demand factors.
+Shares of the Funds may trade at, above or below their most recent NAV.
+The per share NAV of each Fund is calculated at the end of each business day and fluctuates with changes in the market value of a Fund's holdings since the prior most recent calculation.
+The trading prices of each Fund's shares will fluctuate continuously throughout trading hours based on market supply and demand.
+The trading prices of each Fund's shares may deviate significantly from NAV during periods of market volatility.
+These factors, among others, may lead to a Fund's shares trading at a premium or discount to NAV.
+However, given that shares of a Fund can be created and redeemed only in Creation Units at NAV (unlike shares of many closed-end funds, which frequently trade at appreciable discounts from, and sometimes at premiums to, their NAVs), the Adviser does not believe that large discounts or premiums to NAV will exist for extended periods of time.
+While the creation/redemption feature is designed to make it likely that a Fund's shares normally will trade close to its NAV, exchange prices are not expected to correlate exactly with a Fund's NAV due to timing reasons as well as market supply and demand factors.
 In addition, disruptions to creations and redemptions or the existence of extreme volatility may result in trading prices that differ significantly from NAV.
-If a shareholder purchases at a time when the market price of the Fund is at a premium to its NAV or sells at time when the market price is at a discount to the NAV, the shareholder may sustain losses.
+If a shareholder purchases at a time when the market price of a Fund is at a premium to its NAV or sells at time when the market price is at a discount to the NAV, the shareholder may sustain losses.

-Investors buying or selling shares of the Fund in the secondary market will pay brokerage commissions or other charges imposed by brokers as determined by that broker.
-Brokerage commissions are often a fixed amount and may be a significant proportional cost for investors seeking to buy or sell relatively small amounts of shares.
-In addition, secondary market investors will also incur the cost of the difference between the price that an investor is willing to pay for shares (the "bid" price) and the price at which an investor is willing to sell shares (the "ask" price).
+Investors buying or selling shares of a Fund in the secondary market will pay brokerage commissions or other charges imposed by brokers as determined by that broker.
+Brokerage commissions are often a fixed amount and may be a significant proportional cost for investors seeking to buy or sell relatively small amounts of shares of a Fund.
+In addition, secondary market investors will also incur the cost of the difference between the price that an investor is willing to pay for shares of a Fund (the "bid" price) and the price at which an investor is willing to sell shares of a Fund (the "ask" price).
 This difference in bid and ask prices is often referred to as the "spread" or "bid/ask spread."
-The bid/ask spread varies over time for shares based on trading volume and market liquidity, and is generally lower if the Fund's shares have more trading volume and market liquidity and higher if the Fund's shares have little trading volume and market liquidity.
+The bid/ask spread varies over time for shares of a Fund based on trading volume and market liquidity, and is generally lower if that Fund's shares have more trading volume and market liquidity and higher if that Fund's shares have little trading volume and market liquidity.
 Further, increased market volatility may cause increased bid/ask spreads.
-Due to the costs of buying or selling shares of the Fund, including bid/ask spreads, frequent trading of shares may significantly reduce investment results and an investment in the Fund's shares may not be advisable for investors who anticipate regularly making small investments.
+Due to the costs of buying or selling shares of a Fund, including bid/ask spreads, frequent trading of such shares may significantly reduce investment results and an investment in that Fund's shares may not be advisable for investors who anticipate regularly making small investments.